-Right click the Kitchen Counter, and in interface will open which looks similar to a Chest.
-There’s 27 storage slots available, and any type of items can be stored.
+Right-click the Kitchen Counter, and an interface will open which looks similar to a Chest.
+There are 27 storage slots available, and any type of item can be stored.
 Although you should prioritize items like Foods and Bowls, that are used in recipes.

 Using a Fridge is completely optional, it’s more for immersion purposes.
 Whether players choose to store items like Buckets of Milk or Raw Steak in a Fridge or Kitchen Counter makes no difference.

-There’s quite a few other blocks and items included with Cooking for Blockheads.
+There are quite a few other blocks and items included with Cooking for Blockheads.
 Though the final one we’re going to cover is the Sink.
-And this one actually has some bonus functions.
+And this one has some bonus functions.

 Cooking for Blockheads Mod Download

 The links above will take you to the CurseForge page for the Cooking for Blockheads Mod.
-It’s recommended to only download mods from CurseForge, as they are vetted to ensure that they’re safe, and you’re also supporting mod developers.
+Specifically, they direct you to the download for your chosen version of Minecraft.
+Learn more about why you should only download files from CurseForge.

-How to InstallIf you haven't already, make sure to install Forge for Minecraft.
+How to InstallIf you haven't already, make sure to install Forge, or install Fabric for Minecraft.
 It's a simple process and takes just a few minutes.
-Once Forge is installed:
+Once your mod loader is installed: